mildred/p2pweb/README.md

     - part of a website (tell which), information is in the website
     - viewed recently (when), it will be in a separate cache directory and use atime / mtime
     - it is a website the user created / decided to keep
-- `[.]` implement website auto download for websites we created / want to keep.
+- `[x]` implement website auto download for websites we created / want to keep.
 Try to have this working in almost real time.
 Implement notification system.
 - `[.]` put p2pweb in a docker container and put an instance on the web
 - `[ ]` create a website, update it locally, and check it is uploaded to the server